Sensative/vsm-application-documentation/1548534003-Motion-spectrum.vso.md

 > - Size: 2 bytes
 > - Translation factor: 0.001
 X acceleration

+Updated when a change happens, and also when the device has been still for a while (~1 minute).

+XYZ is normally dominated by the gravitation, so by taking the three XYZ components you will be able to determine the orientation of the device.
+An accelerating device (e.g. subject to vibration etc may gove strange values)
 > - Unit: m/s/s

 ### Output accY (confirmed)